Wash & Go Routine for Low-Porosity, Low-Volume, Coarse-Textured 3A-3C Curls (WGR137-140)

 — Step 4a: Define

-To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of Curl Defining Crème Soufflé (This is the C in the LCO method.) to define and lightly hold curls.
+To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of IDENTITY SHIFT Curl Defining Flaxseed Gel-Cream (This is the C in the LCO method.) to define and lightly hold curls.
 Start at the ends, then work your way up to mid-shaft.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 — Step 4b: Seal